-The student loan default rate at DeVry University - Ohio is 11.2%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at DeVry University - Ohio is 9.9%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do DeVry University - Ohio Graduates Make?bachelor's degree recipients from DeVry University - Ohio make around $44,100 per year during the early years of their employment.
-That's great news for DeVry University - Ohio students since it is 8% more than the average college graduate's salary of $40,800 per year.
+This is good news for future DeVry University - Ohio graduates since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of DeVry University - Ohio

 Contact details for DeVry University - Ohio are given below.

 DeVry University - Ohio Majorsstudents from 13 majors graduated from DeVry University - Ohio.
 Of these students, 167 received undergraduate degrees and 68 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Business Administration & Management||83||$44,000|

 |Electronics Engineering Technology||8||$59,800|

 |Management Information Systems||0||NA|